-During the height of the pandemic in 2020, Black women staff and students at Douglass gathered over zoom to share their experiences as Black women in America.
+During the height of the pandemic in 2020, staff and students at Douglass gathered over zoom to share the experiences of Black women in America.
 The zoom call would be the first of many spaces created, both in person and virtual, in a pivotal new program series at Douglass known as Black Women’s Voices.
-Black Women’s Voices is a mentorship focused affinity group by and for the Black students and staff of Douglass College.
+Black Women’s Voices is a mentorship focused affinity group by and for students and staff of Douglass College.
 Douglass Director of Mentoring, Madinah Elamin, was a founding staff member of the initiative and continues to lead its programming to this day.

 At each meeting, the group's conversations focus on various topics pertaining to Black women specifically, ranging from mental and reproductive health to discussions of family and gender.
 For several events, the group has partnered with the Douglass Black Student Congress (DBSC) as co-sponsors.